 How do we network designers know where transit will succeed?
 You might assume that this is about detailed demographic analysis, detailed studies of travel behavior, and lots of conversations with citizens, finding out who people are and exactly what their needs are.

 The most successful transit, in terms of ridership achieved for a fixed operating budget, is called mass transit for a reason.
-The busiest transit lines — a big city subway system, for example –succeed precisely because they are not designed around the details of anyone’s needs.
-Riding them you will not get much assurance that planners of the system understand you in particular, or know what trip you’re making now, or care much about your unique point of view.
+The busiest transit lines – a big city subway system, for example – succeed precisely because they are not designed around the details of anyone’s needs.
+You will not get much assurance that planners of the system understand you in particular, or know what trip you’re making now, or care much about your unique point of view.
 Instead, you’re likely to notice how many different people are finding the same vehicle useful.
-You’re likely notice diversity.
+You’re likely to notice diversity.
 We’ll come back to that.